 - Vehicle damage

-- The cost for the other party to rent a replacement vehicle while repairs are completed
+- Cost for the other party to rent a replacement vehicle while repairs are completed

 - Damage to buildings, homes or businesses